 Online Environmental Management Programme at UCD

-The UCD Centre for Safety and Health at Work (CSHW), which has provided more than 25 years of leading, innovative and practical education programmes, offers an environmental management continuous professional education programme alongside their existing national award winning occupational safety and health (OSH) programmes.
+The UCD Centre for Safety and Health at Work (CSHW), which has provided nearly thirty years of leading, innovative and practical education programmes, offers an environmental management continuous professional education programme alongside their existing national award winning occupational safety and health (OSH) programmes.
 The protection of the environment is now an integral part of the fabric of society and has become a concern in every aspect of how we advance, develop and interact with the environment.

 Professions that previously had little or only peripheral involvement in environmental issues such as planners, solicitors, architects, mechanical and structural engineers are now required to interact with environmental scientists and civil engineers in order for their work to meet legal and regulatory requirements that did not exist a decade ago.